Representing Mission Viejo Residents in Lemon Law Claims

 California dominates the list of sunniest U.S. cities.
 In fact, we are the only state with two major population centers (Sacramento and Los Angeles) that enjoy sunshine more than 70 percent of the time.
 Mission Viejo takes full advantage of Mother Nature’s gift by offering a variety of outdoor activities, including “geocaching,” a local scavenger hunt game for today’s tech-savvy youth.

-As successful lemon law attorneys, we believe auto manufacturers should do the right thing when a new car turns out to be defective.
+As successful lemon law lawyers at Neale & Fhima, we believe auto manufacturers should do the right thing when a new car turns out to be defective.
 Unfortunately, manufacturers sometimes put their own interests first.
 If this has been your experience, please contact us for advice on filing a lemon law claim in California.
+Just call (949) 661-1007 today for a complimentary consultation.